qsivey/Game_Engine/README.md

 - Executable functions

-The adjvar.c file also contains a data block "AdjVarsDebugInfoArray" with information about all adjustable variables at the time of the current version.
+The adjvar.c file contains a data block "AdjVarsDebugInfoArray" with auxiliary information about all adjustable variables at the time of the current version.
 The core.c and core.h files also contain a lot of general service code.

 Requirements